berkenbrock10/edit-text-files-with-bash/README.md

 # Edit your text files using bash
-Clean up and/or process the texts in a file with very large texts.
+Treat the texts of a file with many lines.

 # Input text
 ```"GET /cars/v3/search?source=desktop&terms=car&cache=0 HTTP/1.1"```